au-ts/sddf/drivers/i2c/odroidc4/README.md

 ## Design

-This repository presents a multi-driver single-server structure for handling the i2c interfaces on a device, assuming a homogeneous set of i2c interfaces.
+This repository presents a multi-driver multi-server structure (split driver) for handling the i2c interfaces on a device, assuming a homogeneous set of i2c interfaces.

 ### Server

-The server acts as the target for API calls from clients and has two responsibilites:
+The servers act as the target for API calls from clients and has two responsibilites:

 * Multiplexing: given various client requests, delegate them to the appropriate driver and return results back to the correct caller.
 * Security: i2c devices are a colossal security risk if not protected.
 The driver ensures that the requesting client has been provisioned access to the requested bus and address.